Namespaces and fields#

 for uploading files, and track_files()

-for tracking file metadata, to name a few.
+for tracking artifact versions, to name a few.
 Each yields a different field type.

 The most suitable logging method depends on: